tomchor/pymicra/docs/basics.rst

    data, units = pm.timeSeries(fname, fconfig, parse_dates=True)
    print(data)

 Note that ``data`` is a ``pandas.DataFrame`` object which contains the whole data available in the datafile with each column being a variable.
 Since we indicated that we wanted to parse the dates with the option ``parse_dates=True``, each row has its respective timestamp.
 If, otherwise, we were to ignore the dates, the result would be a integer-indexed dataset:

 .. ipython:: python

    data2, units = pm.timeSeries(fname, fconfig, parse_dates=False)
    print(data2)

-And, as mentioned, this way is a lot faster:
+And, as mentioned, the latter way is a lot faster:

 .. ipython:: python